 At this point, you know that French grammar checkers can rescue you.
 Next, you’ll discover the specific problems that a grammar checker can identify and fix.

 What kinds of errors does a French grammar tool find?

 Basically, a good French grammar corrector should be able to quickly check the text you’ve written, highlight potential errors, and suggest corrections.
 Some common errors that a French grammar checker can find are:

 Do you really need a French grammar checker?

 It’s important to use a grammar checker before turning in your essay or sending a professional email in French.
 In a business context, poor language structure is one of the main reasons for losing customers, arrangements, and missing professional opportunities.
-In a competitive job market, there’s never been a more important time for job seekers to polish their resume and avoid all kinds of grammar and spelling mistakes to make their application stand out.
+In a competitive job market, there’s never been a more important time for job seekers to polish their resumes and avoid all kinds of grammar and spelling mistakes to make their applications stand out.

 How To Use A Grammar Corrector?

 I still remember the book I used when I was a student, the Bescherelle.
 I still use it sometimes.
-Nowadays the grammar correctors are online and automated.
+Nowadays grammar correctors are online and automated.
 They provide a complete analysis of a text.
 Most grammar checkers are free.
 You just have to paste your text on the required field.
 Then click the button to start the verification.
 That’s it!

 But be aware that grammar checkers aren’t perfect.

 Automated checkers have their limitations.
 A grammar checker cannot replace a human corrector because these tools don’t have the ability to reason like a human and understand things in their context.